 Expanding your distribution channels can be an effective tool to increase your business.
-Advantages to broader distribution channels include:
+These are some advantages to broader distribution channels:

-- Less risk.
-If you're selling through one channel, you've put all your eggs in one basket.
-Selling through multiple channels spreads risk.
+- Less risk: If you're selling through one channel, you've put all your eggs in one basket.
+Selling through multiple channels distributes the risk.

 Take advantage of the marketing and advertising power of existing retailers by placing your product with them.
 Depending on your product, the best option for this type of distribution channel may be specialty stores or department stores.

 If you manufacture your own products, wholesalers may be an ideal choice to broaden your product base.
-The advantages of this distribution method are many: wholesalers buy in bulk, which increases your bottom line and reduces your storage needs, and they often have transportation networks in place which alleviates you of the cost and hassles of moving your products.
+The advantages of this distribution method are many: Wholesalers buy in bulk, which increases your bottom line and reduces your storage needs, and they often have transportation networks in place, which relieves you of the cost and hassles of moving your products.

 Consider hiring sales reps to widen your reach.
 By choosing reps who work independently, you can avoid the costs associated with opening additional offices in targeted areas.

 This can open up your products and services to a local, regional, national or even global audience.
-Sending out flyers, brochures or postcards are common tools used to open up direct mail channels.
-Or you can try to get your product placed in a big-name catalog.
+Flyers, brochures and postcards are common tools to open up direct mail channels, or you can try to get your product placed in a big-name catalog.

-Opening up a telemarketing distribution channel can give you access to consumers nationwide without having the expense of opening retail locations.
-Telemarketing does require trained staff, however, which can raise costs.
+Opening up a telemarketing distribution channel can give you access to consumers nationwide without the expense of opening retail locations.
+Telemarketing requires trained staff, however, which can raise costs.

 International markets can offer higher profit margins and big growth.
-However, international markets can come with significant cultural barriers and bureaucratic hassles.
+However, they can come with significant cultural barriers and bureaucratic hassles, according to Export.gov.

 - There's no magical solution.
-The best channels for your company hinge on your market, your product and what your competitors are doing.
+The best channels for your company depend on your market, your product and what your competitors are doing.

 - Start small.
 Learn one channel before you move to the next.